 President Moi’s Opposition of Wangari Maathai and her Political Activism:

-Maathai became an icon for women in Africa and elsewhere as she fought against ingrained prejudice and corrupt (usually male) politicians, earning numerous arrests and beatings for her efforts.
+Maathai became an icon for women in Africa and across the world, while at home she was ignored, tortured, and humiliated by many politicians, including Kenya’s President, earning numerous arrests and beatings for her efforts.

 Prof. Maathai toured the world, speaking out against environmental degradation and poverty, which she said early on were intimately connected.
 But she never lost focus on her native Kenya.
-She was a thorn in the side of Kenya’s previous president, Daniel arap Moi, whose government labeled the Green Belt Movement “subversive”.
+She was a thorn in the side of Kenya’s previous president, Daniel Arap Moi, whose government labeled the Green Belt Movement “subversive”, while Moi’s son Jonathan Moi, was receiving protection for alleged murder.

 Maathai clashed with the government of former President Daniel Arap Moi as she tried to halt forest clearances and land grabs that were used by politicians to enrich themselves and repay political favors.
 Mrs Maathai was beaten, tear-gassed and whipped as she took to the streets in protests against environmental damage around Nairobi through the 1980s and 1990s.